paul-go/Truth/Reflex/Readme.md

 ### Complex Primitives

-When a reflexive library has been configured to accept a certain data type, it's automatically able to accept infinitely nested iterables of that type.
+When a Reflexive library has been configured to accept a certain data type, it's automatically able to accept infinitely nested iterables of that type.
 Below is an example of why you might want to do this:

 ```typescript
 function getTopElements()